colinchilds/giftorio/README.md

 2. Loads and downscales the input GIF to a manageable size
 3. Converts each frame into a series of circuit network signals
 4. Creates a blueprint containing:
+   - A grid of substations to power the display
    - Constant combinators to store pixel data
    - Decider combinators to control frame timing
    - A grid of lamps to display the image